Modern republicanism: Japan

-Anti-monarchism in Japan was a minor force during the twentieth century.
+Anti-monarchism in Japan was a minor force during the 20th century.
 The Japanese Communist Party is the most prominent advocate of a non-monarchic system and has in the past demanded the abolition of the emperor system outright.
+In 1908, a letter allegedly written by Japanese revolutionaries denied the Emperor's divinity, and threatened his life.
+In 1910, Kōtoku Shūsui and 10 others plotted to assassinate the Emperor.
+In 1923, 1925 and 1932 Emperor Hirohito survived assassination attempts.